Boeing reports more cancellations than new orders for 2019 - Local News 8

 But suppliers like Spirit can’t keep everyone on staff since it is likely to be shutdown even longer than Boeing.

 The Max accounted for more than half of Spirit’s revenue, the company said when announcing its layoff.
-It also accounts for 10% or more of the revenue at seven other suppliers, according to credit rating agency Moody’s.
-Moody’s downgraded Spirit’s debt into junk bond status Monday night.
+It also accounts for 10% or more of the revenue at seven other suppliers, according to Moody’s.
+The credit rating agency downgraded Spirit’s debt into junk bond status Monday night.

 Boeing’s finances are in much better shape.
 But Monday, Moody’s announced it is considering downgrading Boeing’s credit rating, although it likely would still stay above junk bond status even with a downgrade.